OriolFilter/Steam_Invite_Discord_Bot/README.md

 When you link the account, it obtains and stores your Steam ID instead of your Steam **Name**, therefore unless you desire to link a different steam account, there is no need to relink it.

+- Which information does this bot store from the users?

+It only stores:

+Steam vanity url and the ID from the user who submitted such account.

 - Is `Shlink` related variables obligatory/required if I don't want to set up the link shortener functionality?

 No, you can ignore them.